Mohammed-Moniem/Nodejs-Deployment/README.md

 # GENERAL NOTES:

-1- There are many ways to deploy node applications to servers, and it depends on the application requirements, the type of the server, developers prefrences and knowledge, application and business constraints and needs...etc. other ways might include the involvement of using technologies such as docker, jinkins, kubernetes..etc.
+1- There are many ways to deploy node applications to servers, and it depends on the application requirements, the type of the server, developers preferences and knowledge, application and business constraints and needs...etc. other ways might include the involvement of using technologies such as docker, jinkins, kubernetes..etc.

 2- In this document I took Digital Ocean as an example of a server to deploy to using simple server login with ssh keys.